GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

+---
-# Cleaning data in a data processing pipeline
+title: Cleaning data in a data processing pipeline
+description: TODO @jerjou.
+author: jerjou
+tags: Data Science, Cloud Dataflow
+date_published: 2017-05-10
+---
 When gathering information from the real world, the data will often contain errors, omissions, or inconsistencies that should be corrected before you can analyze it effectively.
 Instead of doing it by hand, or performing a separate